MicrosoftDocs/bot-docs/articles/language-generation/bot-builder-howto-use-lg-templates.md

 [!code-lg[confirm-message](~/../BotBuilder-Samples/experimental/language-generation/csharp_dotnetcore/13.core-bot/Resources/BookingDialog.LG?range=4-6)]

-For example, a call to `# PromptForDepartureCity`, see above, will produce one of the two possible text prompts:
+For example, a call to `# PromptForDepartureCity`, seen above, will produce one of the two possible text prompts:

 - _Where would you like to travel to?_
 - _What is your destination city?_